Private . Discreet . Professional

 1) Erectile Dysfunction

-Erectile dysfunction, or ED, is the most common sex problem that men report to their doctor.
+Erectile dysfunction, or ED, is the one common problem that men report to their doctor.
 It affects as many as 30 million men.

-Erectile dysfunction (ED) is defined as persistent difficulty achieving and maintaining an erection sufficient to have sex.
+Erectile dysfunction (ED) is defined as persistent difficulty achieving and maintaining an erection sufficient to XXX.
 Causes are usually :

 - Organic causes are usually the result of an underlying medical condition affecting the blood vessels or nerves supplying the penis.